Consistency of the Full and Reduced Order Models for Evolve-Filter-Relax Regularization of Convection-Dominated, Marginally-Resolved Flows: Model Reduction With Respect to Time

 {\bf Experiment 2}.
-The next step in our comparison of EFR-ROM and EFR-EFRROM is the numerical investigation of the EFR stabilization strategy both at the FOM level and the ROM level.
-Specifically, we use $\chi=5\cdot \Delta t = 0.002$ in the \emph{Relax} step both for the EFR-ROM and the EFR-EFRROM.
-This choice limits the amount of dissipation introduced by the DF in the \emph{Filter} step of the EFR algorithm, and yields a more challenging test problem than Experiment 1 for both the EFR-ROM and the EFR-EFRROM.
+The next step in our comparison of \A{{EFR-noEFR} and {EFR-EFR} } is the numerical investigation of the EFR stabilization strategy both at the FOM level and at the ROM level.
+Specifically, we use $\chi=5\cdot \Delta t = 0.002$ in the \emph{Relax} step for both the {EFR-noEFR} and the {EFR-EFR}.
+This choice limits the amount of dissipation introduced by the DF in the \emph{Filter} step of the EFR algorithm, and yields a more challenging test problem than Experiment 1 for both the \A{{EFR-noEFR} and the {EFR-EFR}.} \A{ Specifically, Experiments 1 and 2 share the same computational setting except that for Experiment 1 no relaxation is performed.
+Indeed, in Experiment 1 we use $\chi =1$, and thus

+The relationship in~\eqref{eqn:exp1-vs-exp2} shows that, in Experiment 1, the final velocity coincides with the filtered velocity.
+This setting is overly diffusive and, as a result, the vortices that appear in Experiment 2 are totally damped in Experiment 1.

-We note that, in contrast with Experiment 1, in Experiment 2 we do not use the grad-div stabilization at the FOM level.
-The rationale for our choice is the following: In Experiment 2, we utilize the \emph{Relax} step (III), which expresses the velocity approximation as a convex combination of the intermediate velocity approximation obtained in the \emph{Evolve} step (I) and the filtered velocity approximation obtained in the \emph{Filter} step (II).
-Since the \emph{Evolve} step (I) enforces the incompressibility constraint in the intermediate velocity approximation, the velocity approximation in the \emph{Relax} step (III) displays low divergence values ($O(10^{-2})$ in the worst case).
-Thus, in Experiment 2, the grad-div stabilization is no longer needed.
+We also note that, in contrast with Experiment 1, in Experiment 2 we do not use the grad-div stabilization at the FOM level (see Remark \ref{remark:graddiv}).
+Indeed, in Experiment 2, the divergence values are $O(10^{-2})$ in the worst case scenario.
+Thus, the grad-div stabilization is no longer needed and the FOM and ROM are consistent with respect to the grad-div stabilization. }